1. Choose the date

 Try streaming live videos on social media so you can interact with your audience in real-time.

-Here’s something else you need to keep in mind when it comes to managing your social media strategy for feedback.
+Here’s something else you need to keep in mind when it comes to managing your social media strategy for mobile marketing.
 You always need to respond to comments and direct messages.

 Don’t ignore people.
 I understand that these comments and messages can be overwhelming, but it’s a good problem to have.